 - (a) General.
 No subdivision of land within the meaning of the statute shall be made, nor shall lots in a subdivision be plotted, improved, sold or offered for sale until a plan for such subdivision has been approved by the Planning Commission. - (b) Preliminary Plan.
 A preliminary plan may be submitted by the subdivider for tentative approval by the Commission, and this practice is strongly recommended. - (c) Contents of Preliminary Plan.
 The preliminary plan may be drawn on paper with pencil on a scale of one inch to each forty feet.
+It must be billed in duplicate and must show:

+(1) Name and location of subdivision; name of record owner, subdivider and designer; north point, date and scale.

+(2) Names of all abutting owners as determined from the most recent local tax list.

+Existing and proposed lines, grades and widths of streets and ways within the subdivision and on abutting land.
+Building lines, easements and public areas within the subdivision and on abutting land.

+Proposals for water supply, sewage disposal and drain-

+age within the subdivisions.

-It must be billed in duplicate and must show: - (1) Name and location of subdivision; name of record owner, subdivider and designer; north point, date and scale; - (2) Names of all abutting owners as determined from the most recent local tax list. - (3) Existing and proposed lines, grades and widths of streets and ways within the subdivision and on abutting land.
-Building lines, easements and public areas within the subdivision and on abutting land. - (4) Proposals for water supply, sewage disposal and drainage within the subdivision. - (5) Lot lines with approximate dimensions. - (6) Proposals for dedication and conditions of such dedication. - (7) Topography with two foot contour intrevals and profiles of proposed streets may be required. - (b) Tentative Approval of Preliminary Plan.
-The preliminary Plan will be discussed with the proposers and studied by the Commission to determine whether it complies with the requirements in Section 2.
+Lot lines with appropriate dimensions.

+- Proposals for dedication and conditions of such dedica- - Topography with two foot contour intrevals and profiles of proposed streets may be required. - (d) Tentative Approval of Preliminary Plan.
+The preliminary Plan will be discussed with the proposers and studied by the Commission to determine whether it complies with the require ments in Section 2.
 Within 30 days the Commission shall tentatively approve, disapprove or approve with modifications the preliminary plan, noting thereon any changes which should be made.
 One copy of the plan shall be returned to the subdivider. - (e) Final Plan.
-The subdivider shall file with the Commission an original and two copies of the final plan of the subdivision accompanied by - (1) A fee of \$10.00 which shall be returned if no hearing is advertised. - (2) A properly executed application form, dedication form, and designer's certificate
+The subdivider shall file with the Commission an original and two copies of the final plan of the subdivsion accompanied by:

+(I) A fee of \$10.00 which shall be returned if no hearing is advertised.

+A properly executed application form, dedication form, and designer's certificate.